softlayer/sl-ember-components/README.md

 ## sl-select

-A feature rich substitute for <select>, able to filter dynamically bound options.
+A feature rich substitute for &lt;select&gt;, able to filter dynamically bound options.
 Based on [EmberUI's Select](http://emberui.com/documentation/select).

 ### Parameters
 * _animationStyle_ : String for the style of animation used when toggling the options selection; see [EmberUI animations](http://emberui.com/documentation/animations)